The Most Important First Step: Figuring Out Your Energy Needs

 - Phone Chargers

-- Modem/Router
+- Modem/Router (for internet)

-- Small Kitchen Appliances (e.g., a blender)
+- Small kitchen gadgets (like a blender)

 - Water Pump